oracle/odpi/doc/src/public_functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **obj** -- the object from which the element is to be retrieved.
+    **obj** [IN] -- the object from which the element is to be retrieved.
 If the reference is NULL or invalid an error is returned.
 Likewise, if the object does not refer to a collection an error is returned.

-    **index** -- the index into the collection from which the element is to be retrieved.
+    **index** [IN] -- the index into the collection from which the element is to be retrieved.
 If no element exists at that index, an error is returned.

-    **nativeTypeNum** -- the native type of the data that is to be retrieved.
+    **nativeTypeNum** [IN] -- the native type of the data that is to be retrieved.
 It should be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

-    **value** -- a pointer to a :ref:`dpiData<dpiData>` structure which will be populated with the value of the element when this function completes successfully.
+    **value** [OUT] -- a pointer to a :ref:`dpiData<dpiData>` structure which will be populated with the value of the element when this function completes successfully.

 .. function:: int dpiObject_getFirstIndex(dpiObject \*obj, int32_t \*index, \